Dr. Jace Hansen and Dr. Brad Townsend Perform the Chao Pinhole® Surgical Technique in Boise, Idaho

 This procedure is performed by making a small hole with a needle in the gum tissue.
 Using specially designed instruments, the gum tissue is loosened and guided over the receded part of the tooth.
 Since there is no incision or suturing, patients can expect minimal post-operative symptoms (pain, swelling and bleeding).
 Most patients also are pleasantly surprised by the instant cosmetic improvement.

-To learn more about the Pinhole® Surgical Technique, please contact one of our Idaho dental office locations.
+To learn more about the Pinhole® Surgical Technique, please contact our Boise, Idaho dental office.

 Boise: (208) 377-2777